Invisible Touch: Tour

 The Invisible Touch Tour consisted of 112 shows between September 1986 and July 1987.
 The core trio were joined by their longtime touring musicians, drummer Chester Thompson and guitarist/bassist Daryl Stuermer.
 Every song on Invisible Touch was performed live during the tour, except for "Anything She Does" which was used during the show's introduction.
 The 1986 dates included a Genesis medley that included the final two sections of "Supper's Ready" from Foxtrot (1972).
 The stage production included 400 Vari-Lites which required five lorries to transport.

-The tour opened with a sold out North American leg which included five nights at Madison Square Garden and four at the Los Angeles Forum.
+The tour opened with a sold out North American leg which included five nights at Madison Square Garden and also five at the Los Angeles Forum.
 Each date on the leg grossed an average of $300,000.
 The US legs were sponsored by Michelob beer.
 It was followed by the band's first and only tour of Australia and New Zealand; the former dates saw Genesis perform "Your Own Special Way" from Wind & Wuthering (1976) with a string section.
 A Chinese leg was announced, but later cancelled.
-The tour ended with four sold out shows at London's Wembley Stadium, totalling 288,000 people in attendance which set a new record.
+The tour ended with four sold out shows at London's Wembley Stadium, totalling 288,000 people in attendance, which set a new record.
 The final show was a benefit in aid of The Prince's Trust and attended by Charles, Prince of Wales and Diana, Princess of Wales, a fan of the group.

 Recordings from the tour were released on the live albums The Way We Walk, Volume One: The Shorts (1992) and Genesis Archive #2: 1976–1992 (2000).
 The Wembley shows were filmed and released on home video in 1988 entitled Invisible Touch Tour.
 In 2003, it was reissued on DVD and renamed Genesis Live at Wembley Stadium.

 Track listing

 All music written and arranged by Tony Banks, Phil Collins and Mike Rutherford.
-Lyricists specified below.
+Lyricists as noted.